 Centralised system of legalised corruption

-Earlier this year, Fidesz won the Hungarian elections with 49% of the vote.
+Earlier this year, Fidesz won the Hungarian elections with 49 per cent of the vote.
 This translated into a commanding two-thirds majority in Hungary’s parliament.
 However, according to Jozsef Peter Martin, executive director of Transparency International Hungary, long before they secured this powerful majority, “Fidesz has re-engineered the public arena, and it is accurate to say that Hungary is a captured state.”

-Almost all major institutions in Hungary serve the interest of Fidesz – who control approximately 90% of all media, while friends and supporters occupy key positions in state institutions meant to balance government power.
+Almost all major institutions in Hungary serve the interest of Fidesz – who control approximately 90 per cent of all media, while friends and supporters occupy key positions in state institutions meant to balance government power.
 The judiciary remains independent, but is currently at risk.

 In 2016, it was revealed that in 2014 the national bank of Hungary set up six foundations, funding them with public money grants of about US$1 billion, as well as property worth US$25 million.
 Details of the foundations’ spending was not made public until two years later, and critics say these foundations are often run for the benefit of the government and its allies.

-Hungary’s golden visa scheme, which operated between 2013-2017, is another example of the murky boundary between government policy and private gain.
+Hungary’s golden visa scheme, which operated between 2013 and 2017, is another example of the murky boundary between government policy and private gain.

 “The Hungarian case is especially peculiar since profits from the Golden Visa programme do not appear to benefit the country but rather find their way into unknown pockets via companies, all but one of which are seated in offshore tax havens that trade in Hungary’s Golden Visa bonds”, says Miklós Ligeti, head of legal affairs at Transparency International Hungary.